Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 notable exception: Law Career Development Office

-See UB Offices for a complete list of administrative offices at the University of Baltimore.
+See UBalt Offices for a complete list of administrative offices at the University of Baltimore.

 Do not capitalize references to general administrative areas within the University, and always use formal office titles on first reference.